alessandrodorazio/ow-mind-maps/backlog.md

 Status: To Do
 Task: Undo/Redo
 Description: When doing every management operation (concepts or relations), there must be the possibility to undo and redo the edits

+## R7

+Status: Completed
+Task: Viewer mode
+Description: The user can choose to use the viewer mode through a button in the bottom bar.
+In this case, the user will see the right modal as paragraphs, not editable.

+## R8

+Status: Completed
+Task: Hide left toolbar
+Description: The user must be able to hide the left toolbar, containing the list of concepts.
+It must also be possible to readd it.